nokafor/MSBuild2017Quickstarts/Yo.md

 	![resource page screenshot](assets/resource-page.PNG)

-6. Host your add-in.
-Once Yo Office has finished running, you can host your add-in locally, or use any web server or hosting technology – just make sure that the add-in is served using HTTPS, and update the add-in’s source location in the manifest.
-For this walkthrough, host the add-in through npm using the following command:
+6. Once Yo Office has finished running, host the add-in through npm using the following command:
 	```
 	npm start
 	```
+	> When developing an add-in on your machine, you can host your add-in locally, or use any web server or hosting technology – just make sure that the add-in is served using HTTPS, and update the add-in’s source location in the manifest.

  	Once successfully started, the following page will open in your default browser.
+This is the default template for the add-in.
+Confirm that you do not have an error, then close the page.

 	![Screenshot of default template in browser]()

-	> Typically, if this is the first time an Office Add-in is hosted on a machine in this way, the browser will throw an error, and you will need to [add the self-signed security certificate](https://github.com/OfficeDev/generator-office/blob/master/src/docs/ssl.md) that is created as a trusted root certificate or your add-in will not display.
-This guide bypasses that step.
+	> Typically, the first time an Office Add-in is hosted on a machine through npm, the browser will throw an error, and you will need to [add the self-signed security certificate](https://github.com/OfficeDev/generator-office/blob/master/src/docs/ssl.md) that is created as a trusted root certificate or your add-in will not display.
+This walkthrough bypasses that step.

 6. Load the add-in into Office.
 The easiest way to do this is by sideloading the add-in in Office Online: